cirosantilli/db/mysql.md

     INSERT INTO t VALUES (1, 'ab');

-Insert into serveral at once:
+Insert into several at once:

     INSERT INTO t VALUES (1, 'ab'), (2, 'bc');